shahinnezam/github-androidstudio-intro/README.md

 ## Demo: Git using Android Studio's VCS menu

-1. Create a new "Empty" project in Android Studio and use the built-in git support (*VCS menu*).
-It doesn't have all the commands of Git Bash but is convenient when working in Android Studio.
+1. Create a new "Empty Activity" project in Android Studio and use the built-in git support (*VCS menu*).
+It doesn't have all the commands of Git Bash or the command line but is convenient when working in Android Studio.

-2. Use "*VCS > Enable Version Control Integration*" to initialize a repository using "Git"
+2. Add a TEXT file called "myFile" (File/New/File)

-3. Add a TEXT file called "myFile" (File/New/File)
+3. Use "*VCS > Enable Version Control Integration*" to initialize a repository - choose "Git" as your VCS

-4. Follow the git workflow using "*VCS>Commit*".
-We need to complete staging for the changes
+4. Follow the git workflow

-   * select the file from the list (this takes care of the staging process - the `git add` step)
+   * View the repository status: using "*Git>Commit*" from the menu
-   * Type a commit message in the box, like "Adds myFile
+   * Stage the files to commit: select the "myFile" doc from the list (find it in the *Unversioned Files* list)
-   * click "Commit"
+   * Commit the changes with a comment: Type a commit message in the box, like "tests commit process in Android Studio" and click "Commit"

 5. Review the effect using the Terminal